Massacre of Glencoe: In popular culture

 Glencoe was a popular topic with 19th-century poets, notably Sir Walter Scott's "Massacre of Glencoe".
 It was used as a subject by Thomas Campbell and George Gilfillan, as well as by Letitia Elizabeth Landon in her 1823 work "Glencoe", T. S. Eliot's "Rannoch, by Glencoe" and "Two Poems from Glencoe" by Douglas Stewart.

-In music, The Corries recorded and popularized "The Massacre of Glencoe, a ballad that tells the tale from a Highlander perspective.
+The massacre is alluded in Beethoven's 25 Irish songs, WoO 152.

 Examples in literature include "The Masks of Purpose" by Eric Linklater, and the novels Fire Bringer by David Clement-Davies, Corrag (known as Witch Light in paperback) by Susan Fletcher and Lady of the Glen by Jennifer Roberson.
 William Croft Dickinson references Glencoe in his 1963 short story "The Return of the Native".
 A Song of Ice and Fire author, George R. R. Martin, cites the Glencoe Massacre as one of two historical influences on the infamous "Red Wedding" in his 2000 book A Storm of Swords.

-In the television series Mad Men, it is implied that the Campbell–MacDonald feud is still active as of 1969, when Pete Campbell's daughter is rejected from an elite New York preschool headed by a MacDonald.
+In 1962, Jim McLean wrote the song "The Massacre Of Glencoe", which was published under Duart Music.
+The song was later adapted and performed by The Corries, as well as adapted for the Highland Bagpipes by various artists.
+In 1972 the Scottish band Nazareth released the song "1692 (Glencoe Massacre)" on their album, Exercises.

+In the eleventh episode of Mad Men's seventh season, Pete Campbell's daughter is refused admission into Greenwich Country Day School directly by the headmaster, a MacDonald, over Clan Campbell's role in the massacre.

+The event is the name sake to the traditional Piobaireachd "Massacre of Glencoe".
+The original author is unknown, however numerous settings exist, the most common source being Donald MacDonald's.

 Recent archaeological work

 After the Massacre, the Glencoe MacDonalds rebuilt their homes; a military survey undertaken between 1747 and 1755 shows seven separate settlements along the glen, each containing between six and eleven buildings.
 In 2018, a team of archaeologists organised by the National Trust for Scotland began surveying several areas related to the massacre, with plans to produce detailed studies of their findings.

 Work in the summer of 2019 focused on the settlement of Achadh Triachatain, or Achtriachtan, at the extreme end of the glen; home to an estimated 50 people, excavations show it was rebuilt after 1692 and still occupied in the mid-18th century.
-No artefacts relating to the massacre have as yet been found.
+A hoard of coins was found in a house linked to MacIain in August 2023, which archaeologists believe may have been hidden there by a victim of the Massacre.

+In 2021, a full-size reconstruction of one of the buildings excavated at Achtriachtan was created using traditional techniques and materials at the National Trust for Scotland Visitor Centre.